atealxt/Elevator/README.md

 **Issue:**

-1. doesn't count on time.
+1. Doesn't count on time.
 For example even a few of people are not coming yet but sooner (like in the morning), lift may standby at 1th as well regardless the people in the building.

 ---
 ## Algorithm 3 (TODO)